dynamsoft-docs/capture-vision-docs/parameters/file/index.md

 In order to eliminate ambiguity, we first define several key terms.

 1. **Parameter**
 A parameter is designed to represent a particular aspect of the behavior of the SDK, and each parameter has its own name.
-For instance, the `ExpectedBarcodesCount` parameter is used to control the expected number of barcodes in the image or frame.
+For instance, the `ExpectedBarcodesCount` parameter is used to control the expected number of recognized barcodes in the image or frame.
 Parameters can be configured with specific values or a range of values, which can be adjusted as required.

 1. **Parameter template**
 A parameter template is a collection of parameters organized in a structured manner, expressed in JSON format.
 The name of the `CaptureVisionTemplate` object is also called "template name", which is a unique identifier assigned to each parameter template.
 In the DCV SDK, this name is used to load the relevant configurations and control runtime behavior.